iomesh/docs/docs/basic-concepts/basic-concepts.md

 [**Volume Snapshot Class**](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/)

-Provides a way to describe the classes of storage when provisioning a volume snapshot and allows you to specify different attributes belonging to a VolumeSnapshot, which may differ among snapshots taken from the same volume on the storage system and therefore cannot be expressed by using the same StorageClass of a PersistentVolumeClaim.
+Provides a way to describe the classes of storage when provisioning a volume snapshot.
+It allows you to specify different attributes belonging to a VolumeSnapshot.
+These attributes may differ among snapshots taken from the same volume on the storage system and therefore cannot be expressed by using the same StorageClass of a PersistentVolumeClaim.

 [**Volume Snapshot Content**]((https://kubernetes.io/docs/concepts/storage/volume-snapshots/))

 A snapshot taken from a volume in the cluster that has been provisioned by an administrator.
-It is a resource in the cluster just like a PersistentVolume is a cluster resource.
+It is a resource in the cluster just like a persistent volume is a cluster resource.

 **Volume Mode**

-An optional API parameter that describes.
-Kubernetes supports two `volumeModes` of PersistentVolumes: `Filesystem` and `Block`.
+An optional API parameter that describes the specific mode for a specific persistent volume.
+Kubernetes supports `Filesystem` and `Block` as `volumeModes`.

-- `filesystem`: a volume with the volumeMode property set to filesystem is mounted (mounted) to a directory by the Pod.
+- `filesystem`: A volume with volume mode set to `filesystem` is mounted to a directory by the pod.

-- `block`: Use a volume as a raw block device which provides a Pod the fastest possible way to access a volume, without any filesystem layer between the Pod and the volume.
+- `block`: Use a volume as a raw block device which provides the pod the fastest possible way to access a volume, without any filesystem layer between the pod and the volume.

 [**Access Mode**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)